 Business Depends on an Accurate Census

-A thriving economy relies on timely information about the U.S. population and how it is shifting and changing throughout the country.
+A data-driven economy relies on timely information about the U.S. population and how it is shifting and changing throughout the country.
 The decennial census provides the broadest set of data about residents in the United States that no other body produces.
-Businesses and government rely on it:

-- To effectively allocate roughly $800 billion in federal resources including education, workforce development, and transportation funding.
+- Investing in a Strong Economy: Census data is used to effectively allocate roughly $800 billion in federal resources that help to strengthen the economy, including education, workforce development, transportation and housing funding.

-- To allocate political representation at the local, state, and national level.
+- Political Representation: Information from the census is used to allocate political representation at the local, state and national levels.

-Learn more about the importance of the census for business here.
+Learn more about the importance of the census for business in our publication “Data for a Strong Economy” here.